mlang/bmc/README.txt

    ambiguous.hpp collects all the data types necessary to represent the result of parsing the given input (in other words, the abstract syntax tree).
-   And finally, music.hpp contains basic utility types which seem common to musical notation in general, not being tied to a particular type of notation.
+   And finally, music.hpp contains basic utility types which seem common to musical notation in general, not tied to a particular type of notation.
    For instance, a rational data type is created using Boost.Rational.
    Several enums, such as accidentals or diatonic steps are also defined here.
  * Compilation: